Ivana Lang: Biography

 Ivana Lang-Beck was born into a respectable family from Zagreb.
 Her father, Dr Arthur Lang was a prominent physician.
 He was the doctor at the Croatian National Theatre.
 Her mother Margaretha (born Leitgebel) was an academic painter, specialising in ceramics.

 In 1937 Ivana acquired a degree in classical piano at the Zagreb Academy of Music.
 In addition to piano studies, she attended classes and composition studies with Prof. Milo Cipra.

 Upon completion of studies at the Music Academy in 1937 she left her hometown of Zagreb in order to broaden and refine her study of composition with Joseph Marx at the Mozarteum in Salzburg.
 During her training with Joseph Marx she had the opportunity to explore European musical traditions and contemporary trends.

 Among her famous work was composing music to poems written by Dragutin Domjanić and Antun Gustav Matoš.

-Ivana Lang had married at the age of 37 to Marjan Beck with whom she had one child.
+Ivana Lang had married at the age of 37 to Marjan Beck, with whom she had one child.

-Oeuvre
+Body of work

-In her interesting and very valuable oeuvre (consisting of 110 opus numbers), Ivana Lang paid particular attention to original folk's music idioms, especially from Istria, knowing full well, like all major proponents of this line, that she would be unable to achieve a satisfactory effect with her artistic activity if she was not persistent in promoting and disseminating the art of the people.
-As with the greatest masters of this movement, in the music of Ivana Lang spurred by folk models, too, there is no question of it being simply a one-sided reproduction, of a quotation; instead, it is a development and a filtration and a stylisation of the original model.
-Not one of her works inspired by popular strains was a common and conventional folk music picture book, rather a monument to sound in which a creator of so-called serious music, liberally but with great professionalism, making responsible use of the simple ideas of the anonymous originators and first movers from the people, elevated the vernacular sounds to the level of refined art.
-Directing all her attention first of all to the sung word, the composer, after that, took to more complex matter, and that was the arrangement of vernacular instrumental dance music.
+Lang's body of work, consisting of 110 opus numbers, is based on original folk music, especially from Istria.
+Her work is considered a development, filtration, and stylisation of the original songs.
+She first directed her attention to lyricism, before the focusing on the arrangement of instrumental dance music.